Home > Health Library > Sleep Disorders (PDQ®): Supportive care - Health Professional Information [NCI]

 Relaxation therapy can be used to achieve both behavioral and cognitive outcomes, particularly when it is combined with imagery.
 Educational objectives around sleep hygiene are also used to treat insomnia and include content on the following:

-Several trials and meta-analyses have shown CBT-I to be at least as effective as conventional pharmacological therapies in treating primary chronic insomnia, but without side effects.[2,3,7,8,9]
+Several trials and meta-analyses have shown CBT-I to be at least as effective as conventional pharmacological therapies in treating primary chronic insomnia but without side effects.[6,7,9,10,11]

-A four-arm study that evaluated zolpidem (Ambien) versus CBT versus zolpidem and CBT versus placebo reported a greater effect (P = .05) on sleep-onset latency for both groups involving CBT (change of 44%) versus the group receiving zolpidem alone (change of 29%).
-Another study evaluated CBT with temazepam alone versus a combination of CBT and temazepam versus placebo and found that all active treatments were significantly better than placebo and that there was a trend for the most improvement in the combined arm of CBT and temazepam.
+A four-arm study (conducted in patients with primary chronic insomnia) that evaluated zolpidem versus CBT versus zolpidem and CBT versus placebo reported a greater effect (P = .05) on sleep-onset latency for both groups involving CBT (change of 44%) versus the group receiving zolpidem alone (change of 29%).
+Another study, also conducted in patients with primary chronic insomnia, evaluated CBT with temazepam alone versus a combination of CBT and temazepam versus placebo and found that all active treatments were significantly better than placebo and that there was a trend for the most improvement in the combined arm of CBT and temazepam.
 Both arms with CBT demonstrated greater reductions in time to sleep onset than did the pharmacotherapy-alone arm (64% combined arm, 55% CBT arm, and 47% temazepam arm).
 A meta-analysis examining pharmacologic and behavioral studies for persistent insomnia found that pharmacologic and behavioral treatments did not differ in magnitude of benefit except for latency to sleep onset, in which greater reductions were found with behavioral therapy.

 There are limited data evaluating elements of CBT-I in cancer survivors, and most of the data that exist are about women with breast cancer.
-However, there have been at least four randomized, controlled trials of CBT-I in cancer survivors.[12,13,14,15] The intervention was typically delivered over 5 to 8 weekly, small-group, in-person sessions.
-Only one of these trials included patients with cancer diagnoses other than breast cancer, and results did not differ by cancer diagnosis.
+However, there have been at least four randomized controlled trials of CBT-I in cancer survivors.[14,15,16,17] The intervention was typically delivered over 5 to 8 weekly, small-group, in-person sessions.
+One of these trials included patients with cancer diagnoses other than breast cancer, and results did not differ by cancer diagnosis.
 All studies showed improvements in numerous sleep parameters over time in the groups receiving CBT-I and demonstrated continued benefits 6 and 12 months later.
-Two of the four trials did not use active control arms.[12,14]
+Two of the four trials did not use active control arms.[14,16]

 Inpatient nonpharmacologic management

-Other actions or interventions that may promote rest in the hospital or extended-care setting include the following:[20,21]
+Other actions or interventions that may promote rest in the hospital or extended-care setting include the following:[21,22]

 Psychological interventions are directed toward facilitating the patient's coping processes through education, support, and reassurance.
 As the patient learns to cope with the stresses of illness, hospitalization, and treatment, sleep may improve.[Level of evidence: IV] Communication, verbalization of concerns, and openness between the patient, family, and health care team should be encouraged.
 Relaxation exercises and self-hypnosis performed at bedtime can help promote calm and sleep.
 Cognitive-behavioral interventions that diminish the distress associated with early insomnia and change the goal from "need to sleep" to "just relax" can diminish anxiety and promote sleep.